Strange Voices

 Strange Voices is a 1987 American made-for-television drama film about schizophrenia directed by Arthur Allan Seidelman and written by Wayne and Donna Powers.
-It was one of the ten highest rated made for TV movies that year with a 33 share in the Nielsen Ratings.
+It was one of the ten highest rated made-for-television movies that year with a 33 share in the Nielsen ratings.
 The reviews were mixed as the film was criticized as inferior to other made-for-television movies about the disorder, including Promise (1986).
 The New York Times, for instance, called it "too much, too late".

 Plot

 Nicole is a bright, gifted and attractive college student, with a normal home life and a boyfriend.
 Trouble starts when she is troubled by her father's computer print-outs; subsequently, she becomes paranoid that her boyfriend (Jeff) is cheating on her and comments that "they" told her everything.
 She returns home from college and begins to consistently hear voices.
 Confused, she acts violently, destroying her father's computer and offending his guests during a party.
 Her parents (Dave and Lynn) take her to the hospital, where she is diagnosed with schizophrenia.
 They refuse to believe that she has the disorder, however, blaming Nicole's behavior on her split with Jeff.
 They ignore the doctor's advice and take her back home, where she admits to her younger sister Lisa that she reacted the way she did because she heard voices and couldn't control herself.
 Nicole soon returns to college, reunites with Jeff and stops taking her prescribed medication.

 Shortly, Nicole starts to hear voices again and becomes delusional.
 She ends up stopping her car in the middle of a road, stepping out of her car and panicking.
 Her parents agree to take her to the hospital, but are upset to find out that there is no cure, and respond angrily when she fights taking treatment.
 Lynn tries to force Nicole to take medication, but she refuses to, explaining that it makes her feel sick.
 However, without the medication, she has a relapse of her psychotic symptoms.
 Realizing what she is doing, she gives in on the pills and allows her mother to help her.
 Side effects include suffering from seizures, which pushes her to make the decision to quit using medication again.
 She pretends that she is taking the pills, but is caught by Lisa.